pesitosAPCSAWE/PESITOS/README.md

 ## 🙏 Credits

-Built by Nogabar at Los Nogales School (Bogotá, Colombia) for AP Computer Science A, 2025–2026.
+Built by Juanita Duran at Los Nogales School (Bogotá, Colombia) for AP Computer Science A, 2025–2026.

 *De pesito en pesito.* 🐷